tryan225/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-server-bootstrapexpect" href="#v-server-bootstrapexpect">`bootstrapExpect`</a> (`integer: 3`) - For new clusters, this is the number of servers to wait for before performing the initial leader election and bootstrap of the cluster.
 This must be less than or equal to `server.replicas`.
 This value is only used when bootstrapping new clusters, it has no effect during ongoing cluster maintenance.

-  * <a name="v-server-enterpriselicense" href="#v-server-enterpriselicense">`enterpriseLicense`</a> [Enterprise Only] - This value refers to a Kubernetes secret that you have created that contains your enterprise license.
+  * <a name="v-server-enterpriselicense" href="#v-server-enterpriselicense">`enterpriseLicense`</a> <span class="label-enterprise">Enterprise</span> - This value refers to a Kubernetes secret that you have created that contains your enterprise license.
 It is required if you are using an enterprise binary.
 Defining it here applies it to your cluster once a leader has been elected.
 If you are not using an enterprise image or if you plan to introduce the license key via another route, then set these fields to null.

       * <a name="v-global-enterpriselicense-secretname" href="#v-global-enterpriselicense-secretname">`secretName`</a> (`string: null`) - The name of the Kubernetes secret that holds the enterprise license.
 The secret must be in the same namespace that Consul is installed into.